 - Surface Pro 8 may use solar panels to extend battery life

 Microsoft's Surface Pro tablets are popular among students and business users who travel frequently.
 They offer laptop-level performance in an ultraportable tablet form factor.
 When you need to get work done, just snap on the detachable (optional) keyboard and you're essentially working on a laptop.

 Microsoft tinkered with its Surface Pro series last year by adding the Surface Pro X SQ2 to the mix, but we weren't so thrilled about it.
 While it has the nicest design of any Surface tablet, performance and app compatibility issues weigh it down.
 The Surface Pro 8 feels like a critical product for Microsoft after the disappointing Surface Pro X and a Surface Pro 7 that proved to be a worse value than its predecessor.

 Can the Surface Pro 8 right the ship?
 Here is everything we know about the upcoming tablet and a list of things we want to see from the Surface Pro 8.

 Surface Pro 8 price and availability

-We won't learn the official pricing and availability of the Surface Pro 8 for at least another few months, but historical data can get us in the ballpark.
+We will learn the official pricing and availability of the Surface Pro 8 in a few weeks.

-We initially expected Microsoft to continue the trend, barring any further delays (possibly caused by the coronavirus).
-However, October 2020 came and went without any signs of a Surface Pro 8.
-Recent leaks now point to a fall 2021 launch, possibly in October or November.
-If the speculation comes true, it would mean a 2-year gap between releases.
+We expected Microsoft to launch a Surface Pro 8 earlier this year, barring any further delays (possibly caused by the coronavirus).
+However, October 2020 came and went without any signs of a Surface Pro 8, and instead, we got the Pro 7+ for business users.